SSBsoren/DjangoGirlsDemo/README.md

 # DjangoGirlsDemo
 BackEnd Web development Using Django

-#this Project is all about Django Girls Tutorial that I have complited for my practice#
+#This Project is all about Django Girls Tutorial that I have complited for my practice#